 Unlike WordPress plugins, where users may have a mix of free and premium plugins installed, the situation with WordPress themes is quite different.

 Many premium themes do not include any built-in automatic update functionality and therefore need to be updated manually, by uploading the theme files to the server, replacing the existing files.
-Some theme authors do provide automatic updaters, and thankfully this is becoming more common, but it is still far from the norm.
-In most cases, enabling automatic theme updates requires that the customer enter a license activation code somewhere in the WordPress Admin, if this is not done, the site will not be able to install udpates via the auto-updater.
+Some theme authors do provide automatic updaters, and thankfully this is becoming more common.
+In most cases, enabling automatic theme updates requires that the customer enter a license activation code in the WordPress Dashboard, if this is not done, the site will not be able to install udpates via the auto-updater.

 To summarise, if a serious security vulnerability is discovered in a WordPress theme used by our customers:

 - If an auto-updater is available and authorised on the site, we will notify the customer and request that they install the update as soon as possible

 - If we get no response in a reasonable amount of time and we deem the risk from the vulnerable theme to be significant, we will install the update

 - If we are able to obtain a patched version, we may manually install the theme update for the customer (depending on the deemed level of risk from the vulnerable theme)